 Mina Zarfsaz is an interdisciplinary artist, designer and system thinker who works across the fields of art, technology, philosophy, architecture and design.
-Her work seeks to invert common tools and social control to create dialogue, exchange critical perspective, generate questions and ideally inspire a better understanding of what we perceive as reality and its representations.
+Her work seeks to invert common tools and social control to create dialogue, exchange critical perspectives, generate questions and ideally inspire a better understanding of what we perceive as reality and its representations.

-Zarfsaz regularly works as a lecturer and workshop leader; her work has been shown in galleries internationally and across New York, Philadelphia and other cities in the USA: Magnan Metz Gallery (Chelsea NYC,) Azad Gallery (Tehran,) Broadway Gallery (NYC,) Times Square Museum (NYC,) New York State Museum (Albany/NY,) Icebox Project Space (Philadelphia,) Vox Populi Gallery (Philadelphia,) Window on Broad of Rosenwald-Wolf Gallery (Philadelphia) to name a few.
-Her work is also featured in Artslant, NY Arts Magazine.
-In 2016, Zarfsaz joined the art collective Vox Populi in Philadelphia as a member and board of directors’ member representative.
-At Vox she focused on curatorial and publications programming till mid 2018, when she joined the Esther Klein Gallery of University Science Center as the BioArts Residency Coordinator.
-She has been awarded Leeway Art and Change grant (2017,) and granted residencies at Vermont Studio Center, Icebox Project Space, and most recently at Asian Arts Initiative.
-Zarfsaz is currently she is working on a book on Enactive Perception called "Not X-Small, not X Large, but X-Medium”.
+Zarfsaz has attended Pratt Institute's MFA ComD program and received her MFA from Montclair State University in Studio Arts.
+She holds a BFA from State University of New York, a BA in Business Administration from University of Alzahra and an Interior Design Certificate from Tehran University.
+Zarfsaz currently lives and works in Philadelphia, Pennsylvania, and holds teaching appointments at Temple University, and Rowan University.
+Zarfsaz was awarded an innovative teaching grant at Temple University in 2019.Zarfsaz regularly works as a lecturer and workshop leader; her work has been shown in galleries internationally and across New York, Philadelphia and other cities in the USA: Magnan Metz Gallery (Chelsea NYC,) Azad Gallery (Tehran,) Broadway Gallery (NYC,) Times Square Museum (NYC,) New York State Museum (Albany/NY,) Icebox Project Space (Philadelphia,) Vox Populi Gallery (Philadelphia,) Window on Broad of Rosenwald-Wolf Gallery (Philadelphia) to name a few.
+Her work is also featured in Artslant, and NY Arts Magazine amongst other publications.
+She has been awarded Leeway Art and Change grant, and granted residencies at Vermont Studio Center, Icebox Project Space, Asian Arts Initiative, and most recently at University City Science Center collaborating with the scientists at Integral Molecular (a biotech company) to create a multidimensional solo exhibition at the Esther Klein Gallery for 2021.
+Zarfsaz is working on a book on Enactive Perception called "Not X-Small, Not X Large, But X-Medium”.